Rules

 To configure the rules for each Property Mapping, click on the corresponding rules icon in the Rules column.

-Rules for property mappings fall into 1 of 3 categories:
+Rules for property mappings fall into one of these types:

 Data Transformation